Châteauguay: Utilities

+Transport

 Public transit

 Public transportation is assured by CITSO (Conseil Intermunicipal de Transport du Sud-Ouest).
 They run two Châteauguay-Angrignon loop bus routes circulating in opposite directions.
 A city minibus transfers commuters from the western part of the suburb to the downtown, where the other off-peak routes pass.
 During rush hours, more bus routes connect the various neighbourhoods with the Angrignon bus terminal and metro station.
 A special express bus route connects western Châteauguay and the Châteauguay Park-and-ride with downtown Montreal, only during rush hours.
 A reserved lane on Highway 138 eastbound makes the connection significantly faster when the Mercier Bridge is congested.
 The Châteauguay public transit system also offers a Taxi-Bus service which allows those people who live outside of the normal bus routes to, by way of transfer, use a taxi funded by CITSO to drop them off at specific points in the city usually within walking distance of their residence.